qntm/t-a-i/README.md

 ### tai.convert

 Object containing conversion methods, sorted by relationship model.
+All conversion methods throw an exception if the input or output is prior to the beginning of TAI.

 #### tai.convert.manyToMany